mcore1976/gpstracker/README.md

 The device when called by mobile phone polls cell-id info from nearest 2G cell, uses GPRS to query Google servers for GPS location of that cell and sends back text message to your phone with current location link to Google map with timestamp.

-The part list is (with the cost as in 2018):
+BILL OF MATERIALS (with the cost as in 2018):

 - SIM800L (3.5 USD on Aliexpress, but notice this module DOES NOT have GPS so we are polling info from base stations - if you want real GPS you need to use SIM808 breadboard - all details described in this project - https://github.com/mcore1976/sim808gpstracker )
-- ATMEL ATTINY2313 (2USD)  or ATMEGA 328P (arduino uno)
+- ATMEL ATTINY2313 (2USD)  or ATMEGA 328P (arduino uno)  or ARDUINO MINI PRO board instead
 - LM7805 (0.5USD) - optional if you intend to connect to car/bike battery directly
 - 6x 1N4007 (0.3 USD) - optional - for CAR/BIKE battery or USB Powerbank
 - 2x 1000uF / 16V capacitor ( 0.5 USD) - when powered from 3xAA battery pack only 1 capacitor is needed
 - 100nF / 12V (or higher)  capacitor (0.2 USD)
 - universal PCB, pins & connector (2 USD)

+SOURCE FILE OPTIONS  :

 The code is written in avr-gcc and was uploaded via USBASP.
 Both binary output versions are provided : for ATTINY 2313(2313A/2313V) and ATMEGA 328P.

-Source file options :

 main.c  ( compilation script : compileatmega ) - file for ATMEGA328P when MCU goes into POWERDOWN mode - the lowest power consumption (<3mA)